aligermiyanoglu/NSStringALEmail/README.md

 ## License

-NSString-ALEmail is available under the MIT license.
+NSStringALEmail is available under the MIT license.
 See the LICENSE file for more info.